Protein:

 First, bring the au jus or broth along with the smoked brisket to a boil and then reduce to a simmer for 30 minutes.

 You will need about 1 pound of brisket for the Quesabirria Tacos with Smoked Brisket.
 You can use either the point or the flat for the recipe.
 Our favorite version is with burnt ends that we slow simmer and then chop up a little more before going into the tacos.
+The fattier point also gives a better flavor to the consommé and provides a better fat layer for frying.

 Looking for more great brisket recipes?
 Check out our Brisket Burger Sliders with Horseradish Aioli, Homemade Pastrami: Smoked Corned Beef, Taiwanese Beef Noodle Soup with Smoked Beef, and BBQ Poutine With Smoked Brisket.

-What is the best cheese for Quesabirria Tacos
+Selecting the best cheese for Quesabirria Tacos

 Traditional quesabirria tacos typically use a Mexican style low moisture mozzarella, and it undoubtedly makes for some damn fine tacos.
 Oaxaca and Chihuahua cheese are also some of the best cheeses to use for Quesabirria tacos.